rwaltersii/week-16-tic-tac-toe-refactoring/README.md

 ## Roadmap of Future Improvements:

-1. Transfered the code from a standalone to a full React Application-
+1. Transferred the code from a standalone to a full React Application-
     a.
 Used the npx create-react-app for the boiler plate application-
     b.
 Broke up the single jsx file into three separate js component files (App.js, Board.js, Square.js)-